SarthakSrivastava3005/Jenkins/Jenkins-GitHub-Integration-WebHook/README.md

 📧 srivastava.sarthak.2000@gmail.com
 🔗 LinkedIn

-⭐ If this helped you set up Jenkins–GitHub CI, give it a star on GitHub!
+⭐ If this helped you set up Jenkins–GitHub CI, please give it a star on GitHub!